-upgraded aircraft flew December 2002.
-Additionally, the Air Force has established a C-5M reliability enhancement and re-engining program (RERP) and contracted an SDD for a 112 C-5A/B/C aircraft to take advantage of an estimated service life through 2040.
-Three production representative C-5Ms will be completed in 2006, flight test will continue through FY07, with OT&E completing in FY08.
-Program completion with all 112 aircraft is expected 2018.
-To enhance force protection, a number of C-5Bs have been equipped with a missile defense system.
+All USAF Galaxys are undergoing a complete avionics modernization program (AMP) that will install a stateof-the-art cockpit and ensure global access navigation safety compliance by the end of 2006; first upgraded aircraft flew December 2002.
+Additionally, the Air Force has established a reliability enhancement and re-engining program (RERP) for all 112 C-5 aircraft to extend service life through 2040.
+Three production representative aircraft, designated C-5M, are to be completed in 2006; flight test will continue through FV07, with OT&E completing in FY08.
+Program completion is expected 2020.
+To enhance force protection, a number of C-5Bs have been equipped with an aerial defense system.